Book background

 The Myth of Sisyphus

-Camus, Albert
+Albert Camus

 14

-In this profound and moving philosophical statement, Camus poses the fundamental question: is life worth living?
-If human existence holds no significance, what can keep us from suicide?
 As Camus argues, if there is no God to give meaning to our lives, humans must take on that purpose themselves.
-This is our 'absurd' task, like Sisyphus forever rolling his rock up a hill, as the inevitability of death constantly overshadows us.
-Written during the bleakest days of the Second World War, The Myth of Sisyphus (Le Mythe de Sisyphe) argues for an acceptance of reality that encompasses revolt, passion and, above all, liberty.
+This is our 'absurd' task, like Sisyphus condemned forever to roll a rock up a hill.
+Written during the bleakest days of the Second World War, The Myth of Sisyphus argues for an acceptance of reality that encompasses revolt, passion and, above all, liberty, gained through an awareness of pure existence.

 This volume contains several other essays, including lyrical evocations of the sunlit cities of Algiers and Oran, the settings of his great novels The Outsider and The Plague.
+The writings in this volume are all, in their own way, hymns to the physical world and the elemental pleasures of living.

 Publisher: Penguin Books Ltd